11/7/2024

 speaker

 Thank you.
 I had another question on aftermarket, if I could.
-Is there a change in the underlying product or service mix of your aftermarket today versus a few years ago when you had only one third of the market share?
-That is, are you insourcing more of other aspects of the aftermarket?
-And is there any resultant impact on the margin profile of the mix?
+Is there a change in the underlying product or service mix of your aftermarket today versus before? a few years ago when you had only one-third of the market share.
+That is, are you insourcing more of other aspects of the aftermarket, and is there any resultant impact on the margin profile of the mix?

 speaker

-Yeah, so this is a good so we're doing a couple of things.
-So product mix is helpful.
+Yeah, so this is a good – so we're doing a couple of things.
+So the product mix is helpful.
 We have a lot more global and more global, you know, and very often I was talking about 50 airplane retiring a year.
 Usually there's a big mix of Learjet part of that.
 So we have bigger airplane.
-The other thing we've done is not only to go and capture, you know, the heavy maintenance work, but vertically, we are more integrated, we do more CRNO work ourselves.
-So you know, maintenance instead of sending it to somebody else to do with.
+The other thing we've done is not only to go and capture, you know, the heavy maintenance work, but vertically we are more integrated.
+We do more CRNO work ourselves.
+So think about, you know, brake wheels, you know, maintenance, instead of sending it to somebody else to do it.
 So we have more work that we are doing internally.
-So all this together, you have a bigger fleet, you've got more work coming your way, but on top of it, you're more vertically integrated in terms of the maintenance you're performing on the airplane.
+So all this together, you have a bigger fleet, you've got more work coming your way.
+But on top of it, you're more vertically integrated in terms of the maintenance you're performing on the aeroplane.

 speaker